parasytezz/tp/docs/UserGuide.md

 Warning: PlanPal allows for phone numbers of any length to be entered

 For example:

 ![AddingPhone.png](Images%28UG%29%2FAddingPhone.png)

 Example of how your phone number should look like.
-Since phone numbers outside of Singapore may not have the standard 8-digits, any length of phone number will be allowed and it is up to the user to ensure the phone number is entered correctly.
+Since phone numbers outside of Singapore may not have the standard 8-digits, any length of phone number will be allowed, and it is up to the user to ensure the phone number is entered correctly.

 ---

 ### Invalid inputs
 Warning: Inputs in PlanPal should not contain any `:` or `/`.
 Due to the fact they are used in determining the category, using `:` or `/` in your inputs may lead to unsatisfactory results when using PlanPal.

 For example:

 ![InvalidInput.png](Images%28UG%29%2FInvalidInput.png)
 ![InvalidInput2.png](Images%28UG%29%2FInvalidInput2.png)

 Example of invalid inputs.
 Since `/` and `:` is used in determining category, it detects that there is a second category within the name with a missing `/`.
 If there is a need to use a separator, please use any symbol other than `/` and `:`.

 ---